 A dual degree allows a student to earn two graduate degrees concurrently.

-These online dual degrees are for the RN who holds a Bachelor’s degree with at least 2 years of work experience.
-It is designed for those who wish to earn both the MSN (administrative track) and either the MHA or the MBA for a total of 60 credits.
+These online dual degrees are for the RN who holds a Bachelor's degree with at least 2 years of work experience.
+It is designed for those who wish to earn both the Master of Science in Nursing (MSN administrative track) and either the Master of Health Administration (MHA) or the Master of Business Administration (MBA) for a total of 60 credits.
 Core content is shared so fewer credits are completed overall, but a student cannot finish either degree early.

 MSN/MHA Dual Degree

 Required Credits: 60